Case Study

 Progressive Disclosure for Speed and Depth

-The experience supports different levels of urgency and expertise without overwhelming the user.
+The experience supported different levels of urgency and expertise without overwhelming the user:

 • High-level overviews for quick orientation